Evergreens for around your home

 - Broadleaf Evergreen – rhododendrons, azaleas

 Evergreens are beautiful plants that provide shelter, screen undesirable views, help blanket noise, enhance privacy, reduce air pollution and add property value.
 These benefits make evergreens a valuable investment, especially with careful selection, planting and long-term care. we can help you choose the right plant for your site so you will be able to enjoy the splendor that evergreens add for many years.

 We install a selection of evergreens from common to unique varieties.
 We start bringing in our nursery stock in May and get fresh stock in on a weekly basis until September.
 We have something to suit everyone’s needs no matter how green their thumb.

 There are lots of different varieties that are spectacular performers for Vancouver Island, despite how wet it can be.
 The work being done with plant breeding is amazing and each year we are inspired by new varieties that have improved hardiness, disease resistance and ornamental attributes.

 Plant containerized nursery stock anytime from spring through to fall.
 Spring is a great time to plant as you get the best selection and allow plants to establish before the onset of winter.

 Hardiness zone is a geographically defined area in which specific plant life is capable of growing.
 It encompasses climatic conditions such as plants ability to withstand minimum temperatures.
 Nanaimo is located in zone 6.
 We experience a large variance of climatic conditions within the city, depending on where you are located.
 You will notice different microclimates within your yard that allows you to grow plants that would otherwise be out of your zone.
 It is recommended to use zones as a guideline when selecting plants.
-Zones 1, 2 and 3 are ideal candidates for landscapes in Alberta.
+Zones 1, 2 and 3 are ideal candidates for in Alberta.
 Zone 4 evergreens can be seen growing successfully in many different situations; a little extra care may be required.

 How to water evergreens